Nebraska Advantage Microenterprise Tax Credit Act Guide

 Item 14

-Unless the business did not exist in any prior application, copies of the most recent federal income tax return filed for the applicant and the microbusiness must be submitted with the application.
-At a minimum, the federal income tax returns should include copies of:
+If not previously provided, enclose a copy of the most recent federal income tax return filed by the microbusiness.
+At a minimum, the federal income tax return should include copies of:

-• First five pages of the individual and business federal income tax returns;
+- First five pages of the business federal income tax returns;

-If the microbusiness is a flow-through entity, list the individual owners, their ownership percentage, and their Social Security numbers.
+If the microbusiness is new in the year of application and organized as a flow-through entity, attach a list of the owners, their ownership percentages, and their Social Security numbers.

 Item 15